xvitaly/srcrepair/docs/help/source/backups.rst

 Creating registry backups
 ==========================================

-If you want to create backup of video settings, video settings of all Source Engine games or Steam settings, stored in Windows registry, press button **Create** on main toolbar and select option from dropdown menu.
-Backup file will be created and added to list.
+If you want to create backup of video settings, video settings of all Source Engine games or Steam settings, stored in Windows registry, press button **Create** on the main toolbar and select any option from dropdown menu.
+Backup file will be created and added to the list.